brooklynbowers/bowers-data-journalism-project/gen_ai/gen_ai_task.md

 ## Task - Structure the generative ai response along with the visuals developed in the EDA section

-To complete this task, I first needed to create an API key from OpenAI, create a .txt file with the api key and then upload this .txt file to google collab.
+To complete this task, I first needed to create an API key from OpenAI, create a .txt file with the api key and then upload this .txt file using google collab.

 ```
 from google.colab import files